ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     return [fishJson count];
 }
 ```
-Now you have a working simple mobile app to display data obtained from an online or local REST api.
+Now you have a working simple mobile app to display data obtained from an online or local REST API.
 To run the mobile app on the iOS simulator, go to Product then Run.
 If you have problems getting the iOS code error free, you can download it [here](https://github.com/quiksilv/simple-api-mobile/tree/master/iphoneapp "iPhone code").